daattali/daattali.github.io/draft-shiny-data-storage.md

 }

 loadData <- function() {
+  # Read all the files into a list
   files <- list.files(outputDir, full.names = TRUE)
   data <- lapply(files, read.csv, stringsAsFactors = FALSE)
+  # Concatenate all data together into one data.frame
   data <- do.call(rbind, data)
   data
 }